56kcloud/Training/Docker/kickstart/chapters/devops.md

 ### Test Automated Builds

 Awesome!
 To ensure our automated builds are really working let's commit a new version of our `linux_tweet_app` to GitHub.
-When we push our changes to GitHub this will trigger an automated build in Docker Hub.
+When we push our changes to GitHub this will trigger a new GitHub Action Workflow.
 Great, let's give it a try.

 1.  in the `linux_tweet_app` directory edit the `index.html`